Provably Faster Gradient Descent via Long Steps: Introduction

 The search for long, straightforward stepsize patterns $h$ is hard; the set of all straightforward patterns is nonconvex, making local searches often unfruitful.
 Our patterns of length $t=2^{m}-1$ in Table~\ref{tab:patterns-and-rates} were created by repeating the pattern for $t=2^{m-1}-1$ twice with a new long step added in between and (by hand) shrinking the long steps in the length $2^{m-1}-1$ subpatterns.
 This recursive pattern has strong similarities to the cyclic and fractal Chebyshev patterns for quadratic minimization considered by~\cite{LEBEDEV1971155,Agarwal2021AccelerationVF,Goujaud2022}, although we make no provable connections.
 This doubling procedure consistently increased $\mathrm{avg}(h)$ by $\approx 0.6$.
-We conjecture the following. \begin{conjecture} For any $t$, there exists a straightforward $h\in\mathbb{R}^t$ with $\mathrm{avg}(h) = \Omega(\log(t))$. \end{conjecture} If true, this would likely yield convergence rates on the order of $O(1/(T\log(T)))$, strictly improving on the classic $O(1/T)$ guarantee.
+We conjecture the following. \begin{conjecture} For any $t\in\mathbb{N}$, there exists a straightforward stepsize pattern $h\in\mathbb{R}^t$ with $\mathrm{avg}(h) = \Omega(\log(t))$. \end{conjecture} If true, this would likely yield convergence rates on the order of $O(1/(T\log(T)))$, strictly improving on the classic $O(1/T)$ guarantee.
 If such long patterns exist, one natural question is how close to the optimal $O(1/T^2)$ rate attained by momentum methods can be achieved by gradient descent with long steps.
 The numerics of~\cite[Figure 2]{gupta2023branch} suggested a $O(1/T^{1.178})$ rate may be possible.
-The theory of Lee and Wright~\cite{Lee2019} showed asymptotic $o(1/T)$ convergence for constant stepsize gradient descent, which also motivates the possibility for improved finite time convergence guarantees.
+The theory of Lee and Wright~\cite{Lee2019} showed asymptotic $o(1/T)$ convergence for constant stepsize gradient descent (although no improved guarantees in finite-time were given), which also motivates the possibility for improved finite-time convergence guarantees.